-Denison has a history of negative operating cash flow for recent past financial reporting periods.
-In addition, the Company has committed a portion of its short to medium term cash flows in connection with the APG Arrangement.
+Denison had negative operating cash flow for recent past financial reporting periods.
 Denison anticipates that it will continue to have negative operating cash flow until such time, if at all, its Wheeler River project goes into production.
-To the extent that Denison has negative operating cash flow in future periods, Denison may need to allocate a portion of its cash reserves or other financial or non-financial assets to fund such negative cash flow.
+To the extent that Denison has negative operating cash flow in future periods, Denison may need to allocate a portion of its cash reserves and/or physical uranium holdings to fund such negative cash flow.
 Denison may also be required to raise additional funds through the issuance of equity or debt securities.
 There can be no assurance that additional capital or other types of financing will be available when needed or that these financings will be on terms favourable to Denison.